The fourth day of diwali celebrations

 legends in 'Vishnu Puraan' have it that the people of Gokul used to

-believed that it was He who sent rains for their welfare.
-But Lord
+believed that it was he who sent rains for their welfare but Lord

 Krishna told them that it was Mount Govardhan (Govardhan Paevat) and not